chipsalliance/rocket-chip/groundtest/README.md

 Main points:

-- the numeric command-line option sets the random seed;
+- the second command-line option sets the random seed;
 - the first number on each line of the trace is the core id;
 - \#N denotes a request-id N;
 - @T denotes a time T in clock cycles;